Private Giza Pyramids & Sphinx Half-Day Tour from Cairo

 Is this suitable for travelers arriving from a long flight?

 We recommend scheduling your first full tour after at least one night of sleep in Egypt.
-If you are booking for arrival day, we can discuss a gentler start time.
+If you are booking for the arrival day, we can discuss a gentler start time.

 What's included?